openlibraryenvironment/gokb-info/docs/documentation/review-requests.en.md

 ## Types of review requests

 Here you will find a list of current review requests.
-You can jump directly to the appropriate entry via the review request name.
+You can jump directly to the appropriate entry via the review request type.

 * [ISSN Conflict](#issn-conflict)
 * [Invalid Name](#invalid-name)